Geometric generation of the wrapped Fukaya category of Weinstein manifolds and sectors: Generation of the Wrapped Fukaya category of Weinstein sectors.

 where the maps in the direct system are the continuation maps defined above.

 Now suppose that $K$ is immersed and $\varepsilon$ is an augmentation of its obstruction algebra.
-Then $CF(L, (K, \epsilon))$ is defined as in Section \ref{sec: Floer homology for immersions}, as long as we use the trivial Hamiltonian $H= \boldsymbol{0}$ in the definition --- being in a Liouville sector makes no difference in any other aspect of the construction.
-The definition of $HW(L, (W, \varepsilon))$ is then the same as in Equation \eqref{HW for sectors} using the product $\mu_2$ defined in Section \ref{CF products}.
+Then $\mathrm{CF}(L, (K, \epsilon))$ is defined as in Section \ref{sec: Floer homology for immersions}, as long as we use the trivial Hamiltonian $H= \boldsymbol{0}$ in the definition --- being in a Liouville sector makes no difference in any other aspect of the construction.
+The definition of $\mathrm{HW}(L, (W, \varepsilon))$ is then the same as in Equation \eqref{HW for sectors} using the product $\mu_2$ defined in Section \ref{CF products}.

-\begin{rem} This definition is sufficient for our needs because in the proof of Theorem \ref{main-sectors} we only need wrapped Floer homology with immersed Lagrangian submanifolds in the right entry.
-However, it is possible to extend the definition to the case of immersed Lagrangian submanifolds on the left by identifying augmentations of $L$ with augmentations of $L^w$ via Proposition \ref{invariance of D} and defining the continuation element for small isotopies using Lemmas \ref{continuation element} and \ref{unit}.
-Note that these lemmas are stated for Floer homology with trivial Hamiltonian, and therefore they extend immediately to Liouville sectors. \end{rem}
+\begin{rem} This definition is sufficient for our needs because in the proof of Theorem \ref{main-sectors} we only need wrapped Floer cohomology with immersed Lagrangian submanifolds in the right entry.
+However, it is possible to extend the definition to the case of immersed Lagrangian submanifolds on the left by identifying augmentations of $L$ with augmentations of $L^w$ and defining the continuation element for small isotopies using Lemmas \ref{continuation element} and \ref{unit}.
+Note that these lemmas are stated for Floer cohomology with trivial Hamiltonian, and therefore they extend immediately to Liouville sectors. \end{rem}

 Now we sketch the construction of the wrapped Fukaya category following \cite[Subsection 3.5]{GanatraPardonShende}.
 We recall that we do not need to extend the definition so that it includes immersed Lagrangian submanifolds, even if it would probably not be too difficult.
 We fix a countable set $I$ of exact Lagrangian submanifolds with cylindrical ends so that any cylindrical Hamiltonian isotopy class has at least one representative and, for every $L \in I$, we fix a a cofinal sequence $L=L^{(0)} \to L^{(1)} \to \ldots$ in $(L \rightarrow -)^+$.
 We denote by ${\mathcal O}$ the set of all these Lagrangian submanifolds.
 We assume that we have chosen the elements in ${\mathcal O}$ so that all finite subsets $\{ L_1^{i_1}, \ldots, L_k^{i_k} \}$ with $i_1 < \ldots < i_k$ consist of mutually transverse Lagrangian submanifolds.